mikacuy/point2cyl/README.md

 ```

 ## Data download
 Dataset downloads can be found in the [link](http://download.cs.stanford.edu/orion/Point2Cyl/data.tar.gz), and it should be extracted in the project home folder.
+DeepCAD processed data and splits can be found [here](http://download.cs.stanford.edu/orion/point2cyl/DeepCAD.zip).

 ## Training
 * To train Point2Cyl without sketches, example commands are as follows: